klmcwhirter/intro-to-python/docs/03-basics-of-prog.md

 ### Classes
 A class is a blueprint for creating object instances.
 They are named in TitleCase and are called like a function.

-Each _method_ - a function declaration within the class - receives a first arg of _self_. `self` is a reference to the object instance.
+Each _method_ - a function declaration within the class - receives a first arg of _self_. `self` is a reference to the object instance and allows you to access instance properties like `self.first_name` and `self.last_name` below.

 For example:
 ```python